The article was revised and updated on August 2, 2024

 Clinical & Diagnostics LIMS

-Sapio Clinical LIMS software is built on the industry’s best informatics platform, with integrated LIMS software, Electronic Lab Notebook, medical CRM, and Scientific Data Management.
+Clinical Diagnostic LIMS software is built on the industry’s best informatics platform, with integrated LIMS software, Electronic Lab Notebook, medical CRM, and Scientific Data Management.
 Key clinical lab metrics, like turnaround times, queue times, process times, and more, are automatically calculated.
 But we don’t stop there; all captured data is cross-system, targeted, searchable, and can be visualized and even analyzed with our integrated data warehouse and analytics engine.

 Histopathology LIMS

 Histopathology is a common function in hospital laboratories, research institutes, pharma, and biotechnology.
-Sapio supports many types of histopathology-related processes with its histopathology lab software where labs may be getting tissue samples that need a histology review.
+Sapio supports many histopathology-related processes with its histopathology lab software where labs may be getting tissue samples that need a histology review.
 The Sapio histopathology LIMS is targeted at a particular domain: the high throughput clinical or R&D lab working with large numbers of samples for assessing the effects of drugs on subjects.
 Applications include immune-toxicology evaluation and related assessments of cellular changes after exposure to a candidate drug.

-Bioanalytical LIMS
+Bioanalysis LIMS

 Bioanalysis has become a key part of the pharmacokinetic/pharmacodynamic characterization in drug discovery and during various stages of drug development.
 Bioanalysis is the quantitative measurement of analytes in biological matrices, including tissue, blood, serum, urine, or other body fluids.
 Bioanalytical method validation and regulated bioanalysis are an integral part of a drug development program.
 Various laboratory platforms have been used to analyze chemical-based drug candidates, such as, but not limited to, high-performance liquid chromatography coupled with tandem mass spectrometry (HPLC-MS/MS), liquid chromatography with ultraviolet detection (LC-UV), and others.